crmpicco/aws-certifications/deployment-provisioning-automation.md

 Provides an early indication that something is wrong in your application

 Rolling back is easy - simply direct all customers back to the original version

+### Systems Manager (SSM)

+Management tool - gives you visibility and control over your AWS infrastructure at scale

+You can automate common operational tasks on groups of instances simultaneously without having to log into each one

+Run Command - run operational tasks across multiple EC2 instances (e.g. stop, restart, terminate or re-size instances)

+Patch Manager - patch multiple EC2 instances simultaneously